senthil_rajasek 2 years ago

 Back then when those things were new, there was absolutely no way to store a string in an element and get it back later.
 Neither of those do this.

-• lucideer a year ago
+• lucideer 2 years ago

 > textContent seem to strip tags out of your string, so it's not really strict.